Chapter 34

 “So what class is Rose, and what focus would she need?”

-“I haven’t seen her ratios, but given the elements that she’s been using during training these past few weeks, I’d estimate either a Wizard with a reasonable Fire affinity or an Elementalist with a heavy Light affinity.”
+“I haven’t seen her ratios, but given the elements that she’s been using during training these past few weeks, I’d estimate either a Wizard with a reasonable Fire affinity or an Elementalist with a heavy Lumina affinity.”

 “Which equates to what focus-wise?”